stakeup-protocol/stakeup-contracts/README.md

 ### Tokens

 - **stUSD**: The stUSD token is the main token of the protocol.
-It is a rebasing token that is pegged to the US Dollar.
+It is a rebasing token that tracks the underlying TBY.
 It is minted when users deposit TBYs or USDC into the contract and burned when users withdraw their USDC.
 This token rebases using a hybrid system.
 Maintenance rebases occur every transaction, while yield rebases are triggered every 24-hours, via cross-referencing Bloom's `ExchangeRateRegistry` contract.

 - **wstUsD**: Wrapped stUSD is the wrapped asset of `stUSD`.
-It is non-rebasing, allowing users to access the underlying value of their stUSD without the tax implications of rebasing tokens.
+It is non-rebasing, allowing users to access the underlying value of their stUSD and be more useable in DeFi.

 - **StakupToken**: Stakeup Token (SUP), is the reward token of the Stakeup Protocol.